Liverpool slave trade: African Company of Merchants

 The African Company Act 1750 set up the replacement of the Royal African Company with the African Company of Merchants.
 This act specified that the slave trade should be "free and open to all his Majesty's subjects".
 However it further stipulated that "all his Majesty's subjects, who shall trade to or from any of the ports or places of Africa, between Cape Blanco, and the Cape of Good Hope, shall for ever hereafter be a body corporate and politick, in name, and in deed, by the name of The Company of Merchants trading to Africa".
 The act then created an organisational outline for the African Company of Merchants based around the localities of London, Bristol and Liverpool.
 This stipulated how all merchants wishing to join should pay 40 shillings to an identified person in their city, with provision for the members of each city to elect three committee members to run the corporation.
 The town clerk of Liverpool was given responsibility in that city.
 On 24 June 1752, 101 merchants formally joined the company.

 Street names

+Many of Liverpool’s merchants during the 18th century prospered from international trade.
+They dealt in goods such as sugar, coffee, tobacco or cotton which were produced by slaves.
+So streets might have been named for citizens who built their fortunes and status in part from the slave trade.
+In some cases, their prominence came in part from the slave trade itself.
+This fact is now being recognised.

-Many street names in Liverpool are named after slave traders.
-These include Bold Street, Earle Road, Tarlton Street, Cunliffe Street, Cropper Street.
-While Penny Lane, immortalised in the song "Penny Lane" by the Beatles, has often been linked with slave ship owner James Penny an investigation by the International Slavery Museum found “no historical evidence” to support a connection.
+Even so, some street names are simply a coincidence.
+Many mayors were also slave owners or traders.
+Penny Lane, for example, has often been linked with slave ship owner James Penny, but an investigation by the International Slavery Museum found “no historical evidence” to support a connection.